Pacific Northwest: Politics

 Due to the Pacific Northwest being a generally liberal region, it also has a long history of feminism and people with feminist ideologies.
-The journey on the Oregon Trail may have been the part of the cause of feminism in the region, many women on the trail had to break gender-normative roles.
-Women occasionally were allowed the chance to try new things like cracking the whip for the wagon, given these opportunities women began to question their roles in society.
+The journey on the Oregon Trail may have fueled the growth of feminism in the region; many women on the trail had to break gender-normative roles.
+Women occasionally were allowed the chance to try new things like cracking the whip for the wagon.
+Given these opportunities, women began to question their roles in society.
 Early days in the west, no forms of government had been established and this may have been part of the cause of feminist ideologies, new laws were formed to fit the regions needs and women were granted rights to land ownership in the West much earlier than in the East because of high death rates of men in the region.
 While this may be coincidental, this granted women power.
 Women's suffrage movements were prominent in the Pacific Northwest; Susan B. Anthony did a tour through the region attempting to spread her ideas and made stops in Portland, the Willamette Valley, Columbia River, and Victoria.
 Not only were women's suffrage movements prominent in the Pacific Northwest, but there was also a fight for women to keep their jobs after men returned from war in World War I. A group titled the Washington State Women's Council (founded in 1963) fought for women's policies, this group worked towards the states' equal rights amendment, and fought for women's property rights in marriage during the 1972 legislative session.

 The region also has a long history of starting cooperative and communal businesses and organizations, including Group Health, REI, MEC, Puget Consumers Co-op, and numerous granges and mutual aid societies.
 It also has a long history of publicly owned power and utilities, with many of the region's cities owning their own public utilities.
 In British Columbia, credit unions are common and popular cooperatively owned financial institutions.

 East of the Cascades, in Eastern Washington and Eastern Oregon, the population is much more conservative.
 The eastern portions of Washington and especially Oregon, due to their low populations, do not generally have enough voting power to be competitive at the state level, and thus the governorships and U.S. Senate seats of both Oregon and Washington are usually held by the Democrats.
 Conservatism in the eastern part of the Pacific Northwest tends to be distrustful of federal government interference in the market.